01 of 11

 07 of 11

 If you want a clean, functional, and welcoming kitchen, it’s important to organize your kitchen countertops regularly.
 Unread mail, projects you’re working on, and all sorts of household flotsam will pile up here if you don’t stop it.Continue to 8 of 11 below.

 Leaving dirty dishes in the sink is, well, kind of slovenly.
 But more importantly, seeing them there unwashed will make you feel stressed and disorganized.
 Wash your dishes every night or morning and don’t forget to empty the drying rack if the dishes in it have dried.
 Leaving them there for days means just means more work later on.Continue to 9 of 11 below.

 A launchpad (small area by the front door where you keep keys, sunglasses, letters to be mailed, and other little necessities of daily life) is essential for staying organized when you’re busy.
 Keeping your launchpad area clutter-free will prevent it from becoming a dumping ground for junk mail, shoes, and who knows what else.Continue to 10 of 11 below.

 10 of 11

-The simplest way to manage your mail is to deal with every piece of it as soon as you can, whether than means paying bills, discarding flyers, or filing documents.
-Let mail accumulate and it will not only make a mess, but potentially cause you to miss something important.Continue to 11 of 11 below.
+The simplest way to manage your mail is to deal with every piece of it as soon as you can, whether that means paying bills, discarding flyers, or filing documents.
+Let mail accumulate and it will not only make a mess but potentially cause you to miss something important.Continue to 11 of 11 below.

 11 of 11

 You don’t have to get to “inbox zero” every day, though many people swear by that method.
-You just have to try to keep your email down to a manageable level (for me, this means staying below one page of emails at any one time.)
-If a message needs a response, answer it (or flag it if you can’t.)
-Delete spam and any messages you don’t need to save, and file everything else in clearly-named folders so you can find it again if you need to.
+You just have to try to keep your email down to a manageable level (this may mean staying below one page of emails at any one time).
+If a message needs a response, answer it (or flag it if you can’t).
+Delete spam and any messages you don’t need to save, and file everything else in clearly named folders so you can find it again if needed.